3 “Flipping” Great Pancake Day Maths Activities for KS2

-Shrove Tuesday is approaching so here are some “flipping” great Pancake Day Maths activities for your KS2 primary school classroom.
+Shrove Tuesday is here, so get stuck in with some “flipping” great Pancake Day Maths activities for your KS2 primary school classroom.

 At Third Space we do our best to squeeze every bit of Maths we can from any event celebrated in school and this is no exception.
 Here are some fun facts and Pancake Day Maths activities to use and adapt for your classrooms at this time.
 Pupils can find it hard to relate a lot of mathematical concepts to the real world, especially at primary level, but hopefully ideas may inspire you to bring a bit of fun and real life into maths whilst teaching in an engaging way!

 Fun Pancake Maths Facts